dmcinnes/dead-valley/README.md

 ### Tests

 There's a suite of Jasmine tests in the *test/* directory that put some aspects of the game through their paces.
-The coverage is spotty and the test code is kind of flaky and ratty but at least it exists.
+The coverage is spotty and the test code is kind of ratty but at least it exists.

 Drag this to your browser bar: <a href="javascript:$.getScript('test/runner.js');">Test Runner Bookmarklet</a>